Skip to content

-Knee pain is the number one overuse injury in cycling.
-It accounts for roughly 40-60% of all cycling-related complaints.
-And in almost every case, the cause is mechanical — a fit issue, a training error, or both.
+Knee pain is one of the most common overuse complaints in cycling.
+Epidemiological work — including Clarsen et al.'s study of professional road cyclists and broader recreational surveys — consistently finds the knee is the most frequently affected joint in overuse cycling injuries, with anterior knee pain the single most common subtype.
+In almost every case, the cause is mechanical — a fit issue, a training error, or both.
 Not a structural knee problem.

 That's the good news.
 Mechanical problems have mechanical fixes.